GinkaKuzmanov/simple-online-bookstore/README.md

-First you should create user at http://localhost:8080/api/users/register, in order to be pass security auth and access all URLs.
+1.First you should create user at http://localhost:8080/api/users/register, in order to be pass security auth and access all URLs.
-Json example for user: POST request:
+1. a) Json example for user: POST request:
 	{
     	"firstName": "Petar",
     	"lastName": "Kuzmanov",